Agata-Gizinska/Portfolio/README.md

 My name is Agata and this is my Portfolio repository!

-This repository is a collection of my work and experience I have gathered in the last few months learning Python and how to code.
+This is my publishing space for any project I feel is somewhat complete and usable.

 ## My projects